Beijing

 Xi'an is the best second stop after Beijing if you want ancient history, compact logistics, and one of the strongest food scenes in the country.

-These sample routes focus on smoother pacing, practical inclusions, and enough context to help travelers compare styles.
+These sample routes focus on pacing, travel time, practical inclusions, and enough context to help travelers compare trip styles.

 A focused capital-city itinerary that balances the Great Wall, imperial landmarks, and neighborhood texture for visitors short on time.